 Jump to Recipe

-The spicy esquites transforms Mexican street corn into a creamy, spicy complement to the fried catfish.
-Charred corn kernels sautéed with jalapeño and onion develop a deep, smoky sweetness.
-A luxurious blend of mayonnaise, sour cream, lime juice, and melted Monterey Jack cheese creates a velvety base, while fresh cilantro and cotija cheese add bright, salty notes.
-A finishing squeeze of lime juice brings everything together with its zesty acidity.
+The spicy esquites transforms traditional Mexican street corn into an addictive salad companion.
+Freshly charred corn kernels mingle with sautéed jalapeño and onion, developing deep smoky sweetness.
+A luxurious blend of mayonnaise, sour cream, lime juice, and melted Monterey Jack cheese creates a velvety base.
+Fresh cilantro and cotija cheese add bright salty notes.
+A finishing squeeze of lime juice brings everything together with zesty acidity.

 A Perfectly Balanced Fusion Dish